 These are approximate measurements as I never weigh my food or pay too much attention to portions.
 I just make sure consists of quality high fat (by calories) foods and I am satiated.
 Nutrition is not something to guess, I know, but I test myself for ketones and blood sugar levels daily and I know my body pretty well.

 Lunch 1.
 100g (gross weight) of pork or fish 50g of kale 100g of turnip or carrots 100g of Broccoli A large spoonful of butter 2 tablespoons of flax or MCT oil 1 tablespoon of coconut oil 1 avocado

 Lunch 2.
-120g of eggs (70% egg yolk) 2 tablespoons of coconut oil 1 tablespoon butter 50g of spinach 100g of cauliflower 50g of nuts 2 avocados 2 squares of dark chocolate.
+120g of eggs (70% egg yolk) 2 tablespoons of coconut oil 1 tablespoon of butter 50g of spinach 100g of cauliflower 50g of nuts 2 avocados 2 squares of dark chocolate.

 Dinner is like lunch but includes pork belly, beef, salmon, and sometimes chicken.